costrouc/lammps-cython/doc/installation.rst

 Installation
 ============

-Installing lammpy-python is an easy process.
-But from my experience **easy** is always relative. lammps-python is Python 2 and 3 compatible!
+Installing lammps-python is an easy process.
+But from my experience **easy** is always relative.
+Additionally lammps-python is Python 2 and 3 compatible!

 Dependencies
 ------------